Dilations of commuting $C_{0}$-semigroups with bounded generators and the von Neumann polynomial inequality: Examples

 \firstparagraph Throughout this section we work with $d$-parameter $\Cnought$-semigroups $T$ over a Hilbert space $\HilbertRaum$ whose marginals $T_{1},T_{2},\ldots,T_{d}$ have bounded generators $A_{1},A_{2},\ldots,A_{d}$ respectively.

 This section has three goals.
-Working within well understood cases of $d=1$ as well as when $d \geq 1$ and the marginals of $T$ strongly commute, we first show that the equivalence \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Leftrightarrow$~ \eqcref{it:2:thm:classification:sig:article-dilation-problem-raj-dahya} in the classification theorem (\Cref{thm:classification:sig:article-dilation-problem-raj-dahya}) holds without appealing to it.
-Within the case of strongly commuting marginal semigroups we demonstrate secondly that the notions of complete (super) dissipativity correspond to the more basic properties of dissipativity and strictly negative spectral bounds respectively.
+Working within well understood cases of $d=1$ as well as when $d \geq 1$ and the marginals of $T$ doubly commute, we first show that the equivalence \eqcref{it:1:thm:classification:sig:article-dilation-problem-raj-dahya} ~$\Leftrightarrow$~ \eqcref{it:2:thm:classification:sig:article-dilation-problem-raj-dahya} in the classification theorem (\Cref{thm:classification:sig:article-dilation-problem-raj-dahya}) holds without appealing to it.
+Within the case of doubly commuting (\respectively normal) marginal semigroups we demonstrate secondly that the notion of complete dissipativity (\respectively complete super dissipativity) corresponds to dissipativity (\respectively strictly negative spectral bounds).
 Finally, working outside these cases, we shall apply the classification theorem and demonstrate that the notions of complete (super) dissipativity are not equivalent to the mentioned properties, and in the process produce concrete examples of $d$-parameter contractive $\Cnought$-semigroups which are not regularly unitarily dilatable.